earthwisatat/Communicate-Data-Finding/README.md

-# Communicate-Data-Finding
-# Loan Data from Prosper
+# Communicate-Data-Finding: Loan Data from Prosper
 ## by Wisatat

 ## Dataset